 The CAAM professionals and researchers directly contribute with their scientific production to the growth of knowledge in the field of allergy and immunology.
 They carefully acquire results of studies carried out in all countries worldwide and published in the scientific literature.

 While contributing to the management and updating of the Allergome platform, the CAAM constantly acquires this knowledge.
-The dynamic bibliographic database, managed by means of a dedicated archive created by ADL for Allergome and exclusively available for CAAM members, consists of over 127,000 scientific papers published in the last hundred years.
+The dynamic bibliographic database, managed by means of a dedicated archive (Reference Manager for Allergome) created by ADL for Allergome and exclusively available for Associated CAAM members, consists of about 138,000 scientific papers published in the last hundred years.
 Weekly updates, consisting of approximately 150 to 200 items, undergo continuous reading and critical reviewing, as well as food for training, discussion and debate among the CAAM specialists.

 Società Italiana di Allergologia ed Immunologia Clinica (SIAIC)